NJDFan/register-maps/registermaps/resource/html/README.rst

      and sizes.

-   - A subdirectory for each MemoryMap, with a Component style HTML file for each Instance reprenting the bound Component with a start address determined by the MemoryMap.
+   - A subdirectory for each MemoryMap, with a Component style HTML file for each Instance representing the bound Component with a start address determined by the MemoryMap.

    - CSS styles for all of the HTML